 In order to cope with today’s complex built environment and the enormous variation in the size and scale of construction projects … a ‘flexible’ mix of functional, performance and prescriptive legal requirements is the sharpest and most appropriate instrument.

-Furthermore … consider, for a moment, just the initial list of Specialist Consultants who will be engaged directly by the Client when the project’s conceptual design has reached a sufficiently developed stage.
-How can all of these individuals and organizations – listed in the revised Project Design Agreement – obtain accurate and reliable ‘real time’ information about the rapidly evolving project from a central design library / information database … then feed their new work back into the centre without unnecessary delay ?
+Furthermore … consider, for a moment, just the initial list of Specialist Consultants who will be engaged directly by the Chinese Client when the project’s conceptual design has reached a sufficiently developed stage.
+How can all of these individuals and organizations – listed in the revised and agreed Project Design Agreement – obtain accurate and reliable ‘real time’ information about the rapidly evolving project from a central design library / information database … then feed their new work back into the centre without unnecessary delay ?
 How, next, can everyone else who needs to know, be updated with the new design input … again, without delay ?
 And perhaps, these consultants may also be based in different countries … working in very different time zones …

 - Building Information Modelling (BIM) Consultant